bio-raum/BarBeQuE/docs/usage.md

 ### `--taxon` [default=null]

 The default mode of this analysis is to run against the entire target database; use this option to focus on a specific taxonomic sub group and get additional information/visualization.
-The argument must be a valid taxon identifier (such as: 'Chordata' or 'Teleostei').
+The argument must be a valid taxon identifier (such as: 'Chordata' or 'Mammalia').
+For the moment, the pipeline cannot validate your taxon argument and we found that some combinations of databases and perfectly valid taxon arguments will nevertheless crash CRABS.